-Single Seller or Producer of a Commodity: Price discrimination is only possible under the monopoly market structure where there is a single seller or producer of a commodity or service.
-In other types of market structure, it is not possible.

-Two Separate Markets: There should be two or more than two separate markets in which product or commodity is being sold.
-They shouldn't be close to each other.

-Different Elasticity of Demand: The price difference indicates that the demand forgoodsisdifferenthe two markets.
-The monopolist can set the highest market price where flexibility isless and also the lowest market price where flexibility is more elastic.
+- Single Seller or Producer of a Commodity: Price discrimination is only possible under the monopoly market structure where there is a single seller or producer of a commodity orservice.
+In other types of market structure, it is not possible. - Two Separate Markets: There should be two or more than two separate markets in which product or commodity is being sold.
+They shouldn't be close to each other. - Different Elasticity of Demand: The price difference indicates that the demand for goods is different the two markets.
+The monopolist can set the highest market price w here flexibility is les and also the lowest market price where flexibility is more elastic.
 Nature of the Product: The nature of the product or service must be such that it cannot be resold.
-Otherwise, you cannot discriminate on the basis of price.

-Ignorance of Buyers: Price discrimination is possible if the buyer is lazy and does not know the market conditions, the monopolist will charge different buyers different prices for their products or services.
-Sometimes customers are lazy and don't care about the slightest difference in product and service offerings.

-Sale on Order: Price discrimination is also possible when a single seller sells his product on order.

-Legal Acceptance: When a monopolist has legal sanction from the government to sell its product at different prices then the price discrimination is possible.
-For example, PSEB has legal sanction from the government to charge different prices for the use of electricity in agricultural sector and industrial sector.

-Various uses: Price differences can also occur when users of a service or product have different uses.
+Otherwise, you cannot discriminate on the basis of price. - Ignorance of Buyers: Price discrimination is possible if the buyer is lazy and does not know the market conditions, the monopolist will charge different buyers' different prices for their products or services.
+Sometimes customers are lazy and don't care about the slightest difference in product and service offerings. - Sale on Order: Price discrimination is also possible when a single seller sells his product on order. - Legal Acceptance: When a monopolist has legal sanction from the government to sell its product at different prices then the price discrimination is possible.
+For example, PSEB has legal sanction from the government to charge different prices for the use of electricity in agricultural sector and industrial sector. - Various uses: Price differences can also occur when users of a service or product have different uses.
 For example, Indian Railways charge different freight rates for coal and silver.

-6.2.7.2 Price and Output Determination Under Price Discrimination

-We know that under price discrimination, monopolist charges the different prices from different consumer for the same product.
+6.9 Price and Output Determination Under Price Discrimination different consumer for the same product.
 For that purpose, he will divide the entire market into sub-markets on the basis of the elasticity of demand for the product.
 Only if the elasticity of demand is different, price discrimination will be profitable.
 After dividing the market, the monopolist has to decide: (1) how much the total output should be produced?
 (2) How the total output should be distributed between the sub-markets?
 And (3) what prices should be charged in each of sub-market?
 In order to explain it, suppose there are two different markets i.e A and B having different elasticity of demand.